css-la/css.la/src/index.md

 ## Welcome to CSS.la
 CSS.la is Los Angeles' premier group for CSS and front-end enthusiasts.
 So far, CSS.la consists of a monthly-ish study group through [Learn Teach Code](https://www.meetup.com/LearnTeachCode/), a fantastic and supportive community of developers all over the Los Angeles area.

-## Upcoming
+## Upcoming meetups
 Our next meetup is planned for July 31st at Black Tux.
-Please sign up for our email list below to be notified!
+Please sign up to our email list below to be notified!
+---
 ## Past meetups
 (the newer ones with notes!)
 ### 2018